 - Exclude first row - Since the first row in a spreadsheet often contains column headings rather than actual data, you can select whether or not you'd like to skip this row when loading in the data

 - Ignore all unmapped fields - Selecting this option will skip over any data elements in your spreadsheet for which you don't designate (or "map") a field within Mobile Text Alerts

 - Identify matching records by... - This will designate how you'd like to identify current subscribers within your Mobile Text Alerts database.
 You can either identify current subscribers by phone number, or by email address.
-(If the system identifies a "current subscriber" that matches a corresponding data field in your spreadsheet, it won't add in a new contact but will update the current contact entry within your subscriber list.)
+(Depending on which option you select here, if the system identifies a "current subscriber" in your database that matches a phone number or email address on the spreadsheet, it won't add in a new contact for that entry when you upload.
+Instead, it will update the current contact entry within your subscriber list.)

 - Selecting fields - Select which field you'd like to assign to corresponding columns within your spreadsheet.
 For example, if you have a column in your spreadsheet that lists all the phone numbers, you can select the "Phone Number" field for that column.

 Click "Import Subscribers" when you're ready to import your spreadsheet.